The Cylindrical Cone

 The next diagram shows the cylindrone slightly rotated in the ZW plane.

 Its cylindrical cell is now at an angle to the line-of-sight, and hence appears as a frustum.
 The inner cone is identical to the outer cone, but appears narrower because its base is farther away along the W-axis.
-The space between the inner and outer cones is the triangular torus, viewed from an angle.
+The space between the inner and outer cones is the triangular torus, seen at an angle.